Hardi (politician)

 Hardi (23 May 1918 – 23 April 1998) was an Indonesian politician who served as Deputy Prime Minister in the Djuanda Cabinet between 1957 and 1959 and Ambassador of Indonesia to Vietnam between 1976 and 1979.

 Biography

 Hardi was born in Pati Regency, today in Central Java, on 23 May 1918.
 He received a bachelor's in law from Gadjah Mada University.
-He worked as a civil servant in Pati during the Japanese occupation of Indonesia, and also for a period of time at the traditional law office.
+He worked as a civil servant in Pati during the Japanese occupation of the Dutch East Indies, and also for a period of time at the traditional law office.

 Sukarno period

 After the independence of Indonesia, Hardi began working at the economic department, and then the interior department until 1953.
 He worked around his hometown in Pati, assigned to Central Java and Yogyakarta.
 He also briefly studied in the United Kingdom under a government scholarship.
 He had joined the Indonesian National Party (PNI) in 1946, and for a year between 1953 and 1954 he served in the Jakarta Regional People's Representative Council.
 He ran as a legislative candidate for the 1955 Indonesian legislative election and won a seat to represent PNI.

 Hardi was considered a rising star in politics after his election into the People's Representative Council (DPR).
 He was appointed as chairman of the PNI's faction within it.
 He was appointed Deputy Prime Minister in the Djuanda Cabinet, being sworn in on 9 April 1957.
 During this term as Deputy Prime Minister, Hardi was responsible for negotiations (leading a delegation dubbed as the "Hardi Mission") with Darul Islam militias in Aceh, which resulted in the recognition of Aceh as a special region by the central government in May 1959.
 He stopped being a legislator in 1968.